Manchester Monarchs (AHL): History

 Following their run in 2007, the Monarchs looked to have holes to fill, as Jason LaBarbera was called up to the Kings, along with several other players.
 The 2007–08 season was an up-and-down one, which ended following a sweep by the Providence Bruins in the first round of the playoffs.
 The 2008–09 season was a landmark year for the franchise, but not in the way they would hope.
 Despite a late surge, the team finished fifth, five points out of the playoffs, for the first time in franchise history.

 The first half of the 2009–10 season proved to be successful for the Monarchs squad.
 Several players were promoted to Los Angeles, including Richard Clune and Alec Martinez.
 The Monarchs won their home opener of the 2010–11 season, as David Meckler scored the game-winning goal in front of 9,035 fans at the Verizon Wireless Arena on October 16, 2010.
 The game was also noteworthy as left wing Brandon Kozun and center Justin Azevedo were awarded penalty shots, the first time in franchise history that two players were awarded penalty shots in the same game.

 The Manchester Monarchs have made it to the playoffs all but one season since coming into existence, winning their first Calder Cup following the 2014–15 season.

 For the 2014–15 season, the Monarchs ditched their purple and gold (the former Los Angeles Kings' colors) that had been with the team since its inception, and adopted the same black and silver color scheme that the Kings have used since 2011.

 On January 29, 2015, it was confirmed by the AHL via press conference that the Monarchs would relocate from Manchester, New Hampshire, to Ontario, California.
 In return, the Ontario Reign of the ECHL would move to Manchester to become the new ECHL Manchester Monarchs, the first ECHL team to play in New England.
 The Monarchs finished the regular season winning the Macgregor Kilpatrick Trophy with the best regular season record of the AHL and Brian O'Neill receiving the Les Cunningham Award as Most Valuable Player.
 The playoffs saw the Monarchs losing only three games among the Eastern teams, leading to the team's first Richard F. Canning Trophy as conference champions to qualify for the Calder Cup Final.
-The Monarchs beat the Utica Comets 4–1 to win the Calder Cup in their final season in New Hampshire.
-They became the first team since the New Brunswick Hawks in 1982 to win the Calder Cup in their last game of existence, and fourth overall (along with the Pittsburgh Hornets in 1967 and the Buffalo Bisons in 1970).
+The Monarchs beat the Utica Comets 4–1 to win the Calder Cup in their final season in the AHL.
+They became the first team since the New Brunswick Hawks in 1982 to win the Calder Cup in their last game in the league, and fourth overall (along with the Pittsburgh Hornets in 1967 and the Buffalo Bisons in 1970).